An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Experimental Details

 \section{Experimental Details}

-To collect expert trajectories from the real world, we rollout the stochastic initial policy trained in sim for 1 million timesteps, on the real world.
+To collect expert trajectories from the target environment, we rollout the stochastic initial policy trained in sim for 1 million timesteps, on the target environment.
 This dataset serves as the expert dataset during the imitation learning step of \textsc{garat}.
-At each GAN iteration, we sample a batch of data from the grounded simulator and expert dataset and update the discriminator.
+At each GAN iteration, we sample a batch of data from the grounded source environment and expert dataset and update the discriminator.
 Similarly, we rollout the action transformer policy in its environment and update $\pi_g$.
-We perform 50 such GAN updates to ground the simulator using \garat{}.
+We perform 50 such GAN updates to ground the source environment using \garat{}.
 The hyperparameters for the PPO algorithm used to update the action transformer policy is provided in Table \ref{ppo_hyperparams}.
 The hyperparameters used for the TRPO algorithm to update the agent policy can be found in Table \ref{trpo_hyperparams}.

 We implemented different \ifo{} algorithms and noticed that there was no significant difference between these backend algorithms in sim-to-real performance.
 During the discriminator update step in \textsc{gai}f\textsc{o}-reverse\textsc{kl} (\textsc{airl}), \gaifo{} and \gaifo{}-\textsc{w} (\textsc{wail}), we use two regularizers in its loss function - $\mathtt{L2}$ regularization of the discriminator's weights and a gradient penalty (GP) term, with a coefficient of 10.
 Adding the GP term has been shown to be helpful in stabilizing GAN training \cite{GAN-gp}.